daily-demos/recording-vector-store/README.md

 1. Clone this repository.
 1. Copy the `.env.sample` file into `.env`.
 DO NOT submit your `.env` file to version control.
+1. Specify your `OPENAI_API_KEY` in the `.env` file.
+This is required.
-1. If you wish to use Deepgram instead of Whisper, paste your Deepgram API key into the `DEEPGRAM_API_KEY` environment variable in `.env`
+1. Optional: If you wish to use Deepgram instead of Whisper, paste your Deepgram API key into the `DEEPGRAM_API_KEY` environment variable in `.env`
-1. If you wish to automatically retrieve Daily recordings for your domain instead of uploading an MP4 manually, paste your Daily API key into the `DAILY_API_KEY` environment variable in `.env`.
+1. Optional: If you wish to automatically retrieve Daily recordings for your domain instead of uploading an MP4 manually, paste your Daily API key into the `DAILY_API_KEY` environment variable in `.env`.

 ### Create and activate a virtual environment